Weapon of mass destruction: Biological weapons

 The history of biological warfare goes back at least to the Mongol siege of Caffa in 1346 and possibly much farther back to antiquity.
+It is believed that the Ancient Greeks contaminated their adversaries' wells by placing animal corpses in them.
 However, only by the turn of the 20th century did advances in microbiology allow for the large-scale weaponization of pathogens.
-At least nine states have operated offensive biological weapons programs during the 20th century, including Canada (1946–1956), France (1921–1972), Iraq (1985–1990s), Japan (1930s–1945), Rhodesia, South Africa (1981–1993), the Soviet Union (1920s–1992), the United Kingdom (1934–1956), and the United States (1943–1969).
+During the First World War, German military attempted to introduce anthrax into Allied livestock.
+In the Second World War, Japan conducted aerial attacks on China using fleas carrying the bubonic plague.
+During the 20th century, at least nine states have operated offensive biological weapons programs, including Canada (1946–1956), France (1921–1972), Iraq (1985–1990s), Japan (1930s–1945), Rhodesia, South Africa (1981–1993), the Soviet Union (1920s–1992), the United Kingdom (1934–1956), and the United States (1943–1969).
 The Japanese biological weapons program, which was run by the secret Imperial Japanese Army Unit 731 during the Sino-Japanese War (1937–1945), became infamous for conducting often fatal human experiments on prisoners and producing biological weapons for combat use.
 The Soviet Union covertly operated the world's largest, longest, and most sophisticated biological weapons program, in violation of its obligations under international law.

 International restrictions on biological warfare began with the 1925 Geneva Protocol, which prohibits the use but not the possession or development of biological and chemical weapons.
 Upon ratification of the Geneva Protocol, several countries made reservations regarding its applicability and use in retaliation.
 Due to these reservations, it was in practice a "no-first-use" agreement only.
 The 1972 Biological Weapons Convention (BWC) supplements the Geneva Protocol by prohibiting the development, production, acquisition, transfer, stockpiling, and use of biological weapons.
 Having entered into force on 26 March 1975, the BWC was the first multilateral disarmament treaty to ban the production of an entire category of weapons of mass destruction.
 As of March 2021, 183 states have become party to the treaty.